Well+Being Blog > Health|Healthy Eating|Nutrition

-In a world where raw and organic food have become all the rage, it’s easy to see why the juicing trend has exploded into an multimillion-dollar industry.
+In a world where raw and organic food have become all the rage, it’s easy to see why the juicing trend has exploded into a multimillion-dollar industry.

-In Washington alone, several raw juice bars have quickly popped onto the scene, the first being Puree Juice Bar in Bethesda, quickly followed by Khepra’s Raw Food and Juice Bar on H Street.
+In Washington alone, several raw juice bars have quickly popped onto the scene—first Puree Juice Bar in Bethesda, quickly followed by Khepra’s Raw Food and Juice Bar on H Street.
 Sweetgreen offers its line of Sweetpress juices, and a number of small cafes offer their own versions of cold-pressed juices.

 But as the saying goes, “Don’t knock it ’til you’ve tried it.”